HL7/davinci-ecdx/input/pagecontent/direct-query.md

 Getting the latest Progress note is typically a two-step process:

-1. Query DocumentReference which references the actual notes file
+1. Query DocumentReference, which references the actual notes file
 2. Fetch the notes file

-Following the US Core Clinical Notes Guidance section, Payer searches for Progress note CCDA documents using the combination of the patient and type search parameters.
+Following the US Core Clinical Notes Guidance section, the Payer searches for the Progress note C-CDA documents using the combination of the patient and type search parameters.
 In addition, the combination of `_sort` and `_count` is used to return only the latest resource that meets particular criteria.
-With `_sort=-period` (sort by the `date` parameter in descending order) and `_count=1` the last matching resource will be returned.
+For example, with `_sort=-period` (sort by the `date` parameter in descending order) and `_count=1`, the query returns the most current matching resource.

 `GET [base]/DocumentReference?patient=[FHIR id]&type=[type-code]&_sort=-period&_count=1`

-The actual CCDA document is referenced in `DocumentReference.content.attachment.url` and can be fetched using a RESTful GET.
+The `DocumentReference.content.attachment.url` element references the actual CCDA document, and the Payer fetches it using a RESTful GET.

 `GET [base]/[url]`